-Since 1983, the Society of Outdoor Recreation Professionals (SORP) has been serving the outdoor recreation profession.
+The Society of Outdoor Recreation Professionals (SORP) has been serving the outdoor recreation profession since 1983.
 It is the nation’s leading association of outdoor recreation and related professionals who strive to protect our natural and cultural resources while providing sustainable recreation access.

 Our Vision